Asugawara/pmemo/README.md

 name | default | description
 -- | -- | --
 out_dir | `$HOME/.pmemo` | specifies the directory where Pmemo saves memos
-memo_preference.max_title_length | 30 | sets the maximum length of a memo title
+memo_pref.max_title_length | 30 | sets the maximum length of a memo title
-editor_preference.prompt_spaces | 4 | defines the number of spaces used for line numbering in the editor editor_preference.style_name | "github-dark" | sets the style of the editor editor_preference.indentation_spaces | 4 | sets the number of spaces for indentation (tab size) openai_preference.api_key | None | The OpenAI API uses API keys for authentication openai_preference.model | "gpt-3.5-turbo" | ID of the model to use openai_preference.max_tokens | 16 | the maximum number of tokens to generate in the completion openai_preference.temperature | 0 | what sampling temperature to use, between 0 and 2
+editor_pref.prompt_spaces | 4 | defines the number of spaces used for line numbering in the editor editor_pref.style_name | "github-dark" | sets the style of the editor editor_pref.indentation_spaces | 4 | sets the number of spaces for indentation (tab size) extensions_pref.openai_pref.api_key | None | The OpenAI API uses API keys for authentication extensions_pref.openai_pref.model | "gpt-3.5-turbo" | ID of the model to use extensions_pref.openai_pref.max_tokens | 16 | the maximum number of tokens to generate in the completion extensions_pref.openai_pref.temperature | 0 | what sampling temperature to use, between 0 and 2
-openai_preference.n | 1 | how many completions to generate for each prompt
+extensions_pref.openai_pref.n | 1 | how many completions to generate for each prompt
+extensions_pref.openai_pref.key_binding | ctrl-O | post the selected range as a request to OpenAI extensions_pref.template_pref.template_dir | `$HOME/.templates` | specifies the directory where templates in memos save extensions_pref.template_pref.key_binding | ctrl-T | save the selected range as a template api_pref.encryption_key | Fernet.generate_key | a key used for encryption
+api_pref.user_token | None | the token used for user login api_pref.user_refresh_token | None | the token used for refreshing the token

+> [!NOTE]
-Note: To enable ChatGPT functionality, make sure to set your OpenAI API key as an environment variable or preference.
+> To enable ChatGPT functionality, make sure to set your OpenAI API key as an environment variable or preference.

+> [!TIP]
+> If you are pulling from a different terminal, you need to have the same encryption key.

 # Versioning
 This repo uses [Semantic Versioning](https://semver.org/).